 - Americans with Disabilities Act: This law requires employers to provide workers who have a documented physical or mental disability with a workplace accommodation or modification that can include time off work.

 - Family and Medical Leave Act: Under this very important piece of legislation, employees are eligible to receive up to 12 weeks of unpaid leave annually (meaning it resets each year) without fear of losing their jobs and/or job title (so you can’t demote someone if they take FMLA).
+Under this law, not only do you have to grant the time off, but workers are also eligible to receive job and benefit protections during this time.
+As for who’s eligible, FMLA is offered only to employees of companies with at least 50 employees within a 75-mile radius AND only if the employee has worked for their employer for at least 12 months, or for at least 1250 hours over the past 12 months.
 This type of leave is designed to cover the following scenarios:

 - The placement with the employee of an adopted child or foster child